semuconsulting/PyGPSClient/README.md

 **MacOS 12 or later:**

 *¹* The version of Python supplied with some Apple MacOS platforms includes a [deprecated version of tkinter](https://www.python.org/download/mac/tcltk/) (8.5).
 Use an official [Python.org](https://www.python.org/downloads/) installation package instead.

+**NB:** PyGPSClient does *NOT* require Homebrew or MacPorts to be installed on MacOS.

 **Linux (including Raspberry Pi OS):**